Pepitozlp/Prog_distribuee/README.md

     ```
     this will give you an ip adress to access the site

-    to acess the front you will need to entrer
+    to access the front you will need to entrer
     ```
     ip-address-given-to-you/frontend/...
     ```